sumocoders/Framework/README.md

 You can now go to <your domain>/en/users/login and login with the given user.

+### Configure migrations

+When you start you should initialize the migrations:

+    app/console doctrine:migrations:status

 ## Error handling

 Enable the FrameworkErrorBundle in the kernel, just add it in production mode, as this bundle